 In 2019, to celebrate Glasstress’ 10th anniversary as well as 30 years of Berengo Studio, the exhibition had moved from the Palazzo Franchetti to the island of Murano.

-It was simply a masterstroke to choose an abandoned glass furnace for presenting this kind of outstanding work and installations.
+It was simply a masterstroke to choose an abandoned glass furnace for presenting this kind of outstanding work and installation.
 You truly have the impression to witness how these incredible pieces are emerging before your eyes.